2.1.5 Supported Lodgings

-The Service Manager will make sure that a Worker is allocated to complete the assessment.
+The Group Manager / Service Manager will make sure that a Worker is allocated to complete the assessment.
 The applicant is asked to complete a Self Assessment Portfolio which is used to assist this process.
 This form contains a lot of useful information about the expectations and challenges of looking after a young person, and can be a useful starting point for discussions with the applicant.
 As part of the self assessment process the applicant will also complete a Young Person Scenarios form, this will allow the worker to better understand how the applicant(s) might react in certain situations.

 At this point an office interview of the prospective carers may be offered by the Manager and/or the worker.

 It will be necessary for the Worker to:

 - Visit the applicants’ home and thoroughly address with them the structural and safety issues contained in the Health and Safety check list